midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 Predictions for this target will be evaluated compared to the cumulative of the number of new hospitalized cases, as reported by the HHS and distributed by the [COVIDcast Epidata API](https://cmu-delphi.github.io/delphi-epidata/api/covidcast-signals/hhs.html).

+#### N wk ahead inc inf

+This target is the number of incident (weekly) infections predicted by the model during the week that is N weeks after `model_projection_date`.

+A week-ahead scenario should represent the total number of new infections occurring within a given epiweek (from Sunday through Saturday, inclusive).

+Projections of infections will be used to compare outputs between models but will not be evaluated against observations.
+Projections of infections are optional.

 ### `target_end_date`